ewaldmire/ascender/docs/debugging/debugging_job_event_performance.md

 2021-04-28 20:53:51,231 INFO     channels_redis.core 1 of 1 channels over capacity in group job_events-49
 ```

 The two above log messages were not chosen randomly.
 They are representative of common groups that can overflow.
-Each climber node sends all events it processes locally to all other climber nodes.
-It does this via the `broadcast-group_send` group; all climber nodes are subscribed to this group.
+Each ascender node sends all events it processes locally to all other ascender nodes.
+It does this via the `broadcast-group_send` group; all ascender nodes are subscribed to this group.
 Under high load, this queue can overflow.

 The other log message above is an overflow in the `job_events-49` group.
-Overflow in this queue can happen when either climber or the websocket client cannot keep up with the event websocket messages.
+Overflow in this queue can happen when either ascender or the websocket client cannot keep up with the event websocket messages.

 ```
 redis-cli -s /var/run/redis/redis.sock